 On August 9, 2016, our first commercial product, SUSTOL (granisetron) extended-release injection ("SUSTOL"), was approved by the U.S. Food and Drug Administration ("FDA").
 SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
-SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 receptor antagonist that utilizes Heron's proprietary Biochronomer drug delivery technology ("Biochronomer Technology") to maintain therapeutic levels of granisetron for 5 days.
+SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 receptor antagonist that utilizes Heron's proprietary Biochronomer drug delivery technology ("Biochronomer Technology") to maintain therapeutic levels of granisetron for 35 days.
 We commenced commercial sales of SUSTOL in the U.S. in October 2016.

 On November 9, 2017, our second commercial product, CINVANTI (aprepitant) injectable emulsion ("CINVANTI"), was approved by the FDA.
 CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC).
 CINVANTI is an intravenous ("IV") formulation of aprepitant, a substance P/neurokinin-1 ("NK1") receptor antagonist.
 CINVANTI is the only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC that is free of polysorbate 80 or any other synthetic surfactant.
 We commenced commercial sales of CINVANTI in the U.S. in January 2018.
+On February 26, 2019, we announced that the FDA approved our supplemental New Drug Application ("sNDA") for CINVANTI, for IV use, which expanded the administration of CINVANTI beyond the already approved administration method (a 30-minute IV infusion) to include a 2-minute IV injection.